 As part of our landmark level crossing risk reduction programme, we're proposing to close Llanion level crossing to help create a safer railway

-In February 2021, a works van crossed in front of an oncoming train and in March 2020, a driver narrowly avoided a serious incident when his car collided with a passing train.
+In March 2020, a driver narrowly avoided a serious incident when his car collided with a passing train.
 The driver was fined and given four penalty points on his licence by magistrates for driving without due care and attention.

 Visibility across the crossing is poor so a full closure would remove all risk associated with crossing the railway for road users, rail users and pedestrians.

 Our plans would see the creation of a new road on the south side of the railway, via an extension to Hawkstone Road.

 Pedestrian access across the railway would be maintained at Pembroke Dock station or via the subway on Ferry Lane, less than 200m away from Llanion level crossing.
 Access to 17-19 Llanion Cottages would be maintained through the new road.

 There are two proposed pedestrian diversion routes, one route circa 180m east of Llanion Cottages, via the subway on Ferry Lane and one route west of Llanion Cottages, at Pembroke Dock station.
 Please download our diversion map to see these routes.

 What are the benefits of closing the crossing?